mifavoyke/FdF/README.md

-# [PROJECT_NAME]
+# FDF

-[PROJECT_NAME] is a project developed as part of the 42 curriculum, focusing on [briefly describe the goal of the project, e.g., "rendering 2D/3D graphics" or "implementing a wireframe viewer"].
-The project uses **MLX42**, a modern C graphics library built on top of GLFW, ensuring seamless and efficient rendering.
+FDF is a project developed as part of the 42 curriculum, focusing on implementing a wireframe model representation of a 3D landscape.
+The project uses **MLX42**, a modern C graphics library.

 ---

 ## Features

-- [List key features of your project, e.g., "2D wireframe rendering" or "real-time animations."]
+- **Wireframe Landscape Rendering**: Visualises 3D landscapes as a wireframe model by linking (x, y, z) points with line segments (edges).
+- **Isometric Projection**: Displays the model in an isometric view to provide a clear perspective of the 3D scene.
-- Utilises **Bresenham's line-drawing algorithm** for optimised rendering.
+- **Efficient Rendering**: Implements **Bresenham's line-drawing algorithm** for precise and optimised line generation.
+- **Dynamic Input Parsing**: Reads coordinates from `.fdf` files where the x-axis, y-axis, and altitude (z) values define the landscape.
-- Supports custom colour parsing in BGRA format.
+- **Custom Colour Support**: Supports BGRA colour format for detailed visualisation.
-- [Add any other unique functionality your project provides.]
+- **Smooth Window Management**: Handles user interactions seamlessly:
+  - Pressing `ESC` or clicking the close button exits the program cleanly.
+  - Responds smoothly to window minimisation or focus changes.
+- **Keyboard and Mouse Events**: Built-in functionality to handle input for extended interactivity (future expansion).
+- **Built with MLX42**: Uses MLX42 for creating windows, drawing images, and handling events.

 ---